 Russia is home to more than one-fifth of the world’s forest areas.
-According to the FAO Global Forest Resources Assessment 2015 Russia, also officially known as the Russian Federation, has around 815 million hectares of forest and other wooded land, which constitutes to 49.8% of the total land area.
-Around 795 million hectares are primary (33,5%) or otherwise naturally regenerated forest (64.1%), and the remaining part of 20 million hectares is planted forest.
-The full 100% of the forest area the land is publicly owned.
+According to the FAO Global Forest Resources Assessment 2015 and official Rosleskhoz data, Russia, also officially known as the Russian Federation (RF), has around 11.47 million km2 of forest land and other wooded land, which constitutes 49.8% of the total land area of Russia.
+The area of the forest land actually covered by forests is 7,95 million km2 (http://static.government.ru).
+Around 33.5% of the total forested area is composed of primary forests, 64.1% of otherwise naturally regenerated forests, and the remaining 2.4% of planted forest.
+100% of the Russian forest land is publicly owned.

-Russia’s boreal region includes several important ecoregions.
+Russia’s boreal region also includes several important eco-regions.
 Among these is the Eastern-Siberian Taiga, which contains the largest expanse of untouched boreal forest in the world.
-Russia’s largest populations of brown bear, moose, wolf, red fox, reindeer, and wolverine can be found in this region.
+Russia’s largest populations of brown bear, moose, wolf, red fox, reindeer, and wolverine can also be found in this region.

 Production and export

-According to the data of FAOSTAT the industry of Russia produced in 2014 about 203 million m3 of logs, which was primarily used in the domestic industry.
-About 10 % of the logs was directly exported.
-Russia is still one of the world largest exporters of softwood.
-More than half of the sawn wood, veneer and plywood produced in Russia is exported.
+According to FEDSTAT data, the industry of Russia produced in 2017 about 212 million m3 of logs, which was primarily used by the local industry while about 19,4 million m3 (10%) of the logs were exported directly.
+Russia is still one of the world’s largest exporters of softwood.
+More than half of the sawnwood, veneer and plywood produced in Russia is exported.

-The Russian Federation is one of the largest producers and exporters of industrial roundwood in the world.
-The country also exports significant volumes of sawnwood, plywood and pulp and paper.
-While the Russian State (government) is the owner of forest lands and forest resources (timber and non-timber), the Russian forest industry is almost completely privatized.
+The Russian Federation is also one of the largest producers and exporters of industrial roundwood in the world, and the country also exports significant volumes of sawnwood, plywood and pulp and paper.
+While the Russian State (Government) is the owner of forest lands and forest resources (timber and non-timber), the Russian forest industry is almost completely privatized.

 China has rapidly emerged as the world’s largest importer of wood products, with Russia by far its most important supplier.
-China’s sawnwood imports from Russia are rising rapidly, however, Russia remains primarily a roundwood exporter to China, especially in the form of coniferous logs.
-Two major drivers are behind the emergence of Russia as China’s most important wood supply source: price and the similarity of species used.
+While China’s sawnwood imports from Russia raised rapidly [and keep increasing], Russia has remained primarily [though decreasingly] a roundwood exporter to China, especially in the form of coniferous logs.
+Two major drivers were behind the emergence of Russia as China’s most important wood supply source: price and the similarity of species used.
 (WWF, 2007)

-Although forests occupy over half of the land of the country, the role of the forestry sector is limited.
-The share of the forest sector in the gross domestic product is only 1.3 percent, in industrial production, 3.7 percent; in employment, 1 percent; and in export, revenue 2.4 percent.
+Although forests occupy over half of the land of the country, the economic role of the forestry sector for Russia is limited.
+The share of the forest sector in the GDP (gross domestic product) is only 1.3%, in industrial production, 3.7%; in employment, 1%; and in export, revenue 2.4%.
 (FAO, 2012).